PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 **Shot vectors:**

-When a shot vector is present, the measurement instead becomes a tuple where each entry corresponds to a different shot value.
+When a shot vector is present ``shots.has_partitioned_shot``, the measurement instead becomes a tuple where each entry corresponds to a different shot value.

 >>> tape = qml.tape.QuantumScript((), (qml.expval(qml.Z(0)), qml.probs(wires=0),), shots=(50,50,50))
 >>> result = qml.device('default.qubit').execute(tape)